Cassie Bernall

-Cassie René Bernall (November 6, 1981 – April 20, 1999) was a student who was killed in the Columbine High School massacre, where 11 more students and a teacher were killed by Eric Harris and Dylan Klebold, who then committed suicide.
+Cassie René Bernall (November 6, 1981 – April 20, 1999) was an American student who was killed in the Columbine High School massacre, where 12 more students and a teacher were killed by Eric Harris and Dylan Klebold, who then committed suicide.
 It was reported that Bernall had been asked whether or not she believed in God, and she said "Yes", before being shot during the massacre.
-However, investigators concluded the person asked about their belief in God was Valeen Schnurr, who survived the shooting.
+However, investigators concluded the person who was asked about her belief in God was not Cassie Bernall, but actually Valeen Schnurr, who survived the shooting.

 In September 1999, Bernall's mother, Misty, released She Said Yes: The Unlikely Martyrdom of Cassie Bernall.
 In it, Misty describes her daughter's turbulent teenage life, conversion and Christian faith.

 Life

-Cassie was born to Misty and Brad Bernall on November 6, 1981 in Wheat Ridge, Colorado.
+Cassie was born to Misty and Brad Bernall on November 6, 1981, in Wheat Ridge, Colorado.
 Along with her brother Chris, she was brought up in a Christian home.
-According to her parents, she rebelled as a young teenager and began using drugs and alcohol, and that at one point she became suicidal.
+According to her parents, she rebelled as a young teenager and began using drugs, such as alcohol, and at one point she became suicidal.
 Her mother found letters in her bedroom discussing her thoughts of killing her parents, and they decided to send her to a new school, Columbine High School, for a new start.
 A year and a half before her death, Bernall decided to go on a weekend church retreat and restored her faith.
 Her father said "When she came back from that retreat, she was an entirely different person.
 We had gotten our daughter back."

-Death
+Murder

 Bernall was killed by Eric Harris during the Columbine massacre on April 20, 1999.
 According to witness Emily Wyant, who was hiding under the same table as Bernall, Harris slammed his hand twice down on the table above them and said "peek-a-boo" before fatally shooting Bernall in the head.
-The shotgun blast that killed Bernall recoiled, resulting in a nose injury to Harris.
+The shotgun blast that killed Bernall ricocheted, resulting in a nose injury to Harris.
 Her family had no knowledge of her death until April 22, when they were notified.

 Legacy

 Martyrdom

 The deaths of Bernall and fellow student and Christian Rachel Scott during the Columbine massacre led both to be subsequently depicted and remembered by groups of evangelical Christians as Christian martyrs.
 In the following years numerous books—termed "hagiographies" by sociologist Ralph Larkin—were published about Scott and Bernall with the assistance of or authorship by their parents.
-Christian churches used the martyr narrative of Scott's and Bernall's deaths to promote themselves and recruit members.